ULHPC/ulhpc-docs/docs/environment/conda.md

 ## Combining Conda with other package and environment management tools

 It may be desirable to use Conda to manage environments but a different tool to manage packages, such as [`pip`](https://pip.pypa.io/en/stable/getting-started/).
-Or sub-environments may need to be used inside a Conda environment, as for instance with tools for creating and managing isolated Python installation, such as [`virtualenv`](https://virtualenv.pypa.io/en/latest/), or with tools for integrating managed Python installations or packages in project directories, such as [Pipenv](https://pipenv.pypa.io/en/latest) and [Poetry](https://python-poetry.org/).
+Or subenvironments may need to be used inside a Conda environment, as for instance with tools for creating and managing isolated Python installation, such as [`virtualenv`](https://virtualenv.pypa.io/en/latest/), or with tools for integrating managed Python installations and packages in project directories, such as [Pipenv](https://pipenv.pypa.io/en/latest) and [Poetry](https://python-poetry.org/).

 Conda integrates well with any such tool.
 Some of the most frequent cases are described bellow.